Scientist profiles G-L

 - FRCPC, 2006, psychiatry, U of T, Canada

 - Scientist, Evaluative Clinical Sciences, Brain Sciences Research Program, Sunnybrook Research Institute

 - Academic lead, youth division, department of psychiatry, Sunnybrook Health Sciences Centre

-- Assistant professor, departments of psychiatry and pharmacology, faculty of medicine, University of Toronto
+- Associate professor, departments of psychiatry and pharmacology, faculty of medicine, U of T

 - Adjunct assistant professor, Western Psychiatric Institute and Clinic, University of Pittsburgh School of Medicine

 - Peripheral biomarkers

 Dr. Goldstein's research focuses on bipolar disorder among adolescents.
 Bipolar disorder is the fourth most disabling medical condition among adolescents worldwide.
 Adolescent-onset bipolar disorder can often be a particularly severe variant of this illness, underscoring the need for early identification and treatment.
 To date, assessment and treatment decisions have been guided primarily by subjective factors, and objective biological markers do not yet inform clinical decisions.
 Bipolar disorder is also associated with greatly increased risk of premature cardiovascular disease; thus far, this association is not well understood.

 - to identify biomarkers which enhance clinical decision-making for adolescents with bipolar disorder